wiiznokes/LibreFanControl/README.md

 I intend to produce a v2 with a service system, which will therefore be much lighter on resources.
 The service will be in charge of fetching datas, calculate the % for fans controlling, based on the configuration made with the app and set controls values.
 Communication between the service and the app will be powered by gRPC, a powerfull protocol used in microservice.

+## v2 roadMap
+- generate kotlin code from .proto files
+- serialize, deserialize and store confs/setting using proto in Kotlin
+- implement setting and config management in Kotlin
+- generate C# code from .proto files
+- deserialize confs/setting in C#
+- communicate between C# and Kotlin (using "service" in .proto)
+- find a way to store conf file in Kotlin, and being able to find that path in C# (must work on Linux either)
+- find a way to start the service automatically
+- think about the structure of the service, and define the stable API
+- integrate the service with Kotlin

 ## Feature
 - Customize UI (data in real time, several kinds of items)
 - Control fans